Working Groups

 The Papacy and Eastern Christian Traditions

 The working group on the Papacy and Eastern Christian traditions aspires to promote discussions among students and faculty on topics along the spectrum of this multifaceted research area, with particular attention to its interdisciplinary and ecumenical aspects.
 The term “papacy” in the title of the working group stands not only for the institution but also for medieval Latin Christianity, of which the papacy was the main driving force.
-Chronologically, the period of 1100–1500 will be our primary focus as the time of the classical emergence of this problematic, but we would be open to include connected topics related to earlier centuries as well as the issue’s resonances in the early modern period.
+Chronologically, the period of 1100–1500 will be our primary focus as the time of the classical emergence of this problematic; but we would be open to include connected topics related to earlier centuries as well as the issue’s resonances in the early modern period.
 Thus, we hope to welcome scholars and conversations regarding the sources of these questions in the patristic period and their continuing relevance for the various Eastern Christian Churches and traditions until today.
 In terms of geographic and cultural diversity, along with papers/discussions on Latin-Byzantine Greek relations we would welcome contributions from Syriac, Armenian, Coptic, Arabic, and Slavic perspectives.
 We hope that the WG thus becomes a site for discussion of ongoing research projects and for reflection upon methodology and conceptual frameworks.

 Faculty and Graduate Student Organizers